 The dance part of this lesson, usually took up two class periods.
 After which, students really had a feel for the sixteenth notes.

-I'm guessing you don't have a fridge in your classroom, in which case, you'd be one very lucky teacher.
-Minus a fridge, you can stick your DIY magnets on your chalkboard or dry-erase board.
+You can stick your DIY magnets on your chalkboard or dry-erase board.
 Or take a cue from Elizabeth over at Organized Chaos, and buy some cheap cooking pans so that every student can play with the magnets.

 Once all students have scattered their cards, they can begin arranging them in the right order.

-DIFFERENTIATIONI have three sets that you can download for free by clicking on the image below.
+I have three sets that you can download for free by clicking on the image below.
 Each set represents a different mastery level, which can be used for differentiation.